 - Gas stove: You can also blister Hatch chiles one by one over the flame from your gas stove.

-Tips for Roasting Hatch Chiles on the Grill
+How to Roast Hatch Chiles on the Grill

 - Preheat your gas or charcoal grill to high.
 Use all burners on a gas grill, and spread the charcoal to heat the entire grill surface.